Nathnath95/Tomorrow-s-Joe/README.md

 This repository contains the codes, game assets, and the necessary text files for the game and it's SQL functions.

 To play the game:
-1. Install Ren'Py on your device.
+1. Install Ren'Py on your device, and download the "Tomorrow's Joe Game" folder in the repository.
-2. Locate the "renpy games" folder and
+2. After the installation of Ren'Py, locate the "renpy games" folder and paste the "Tomorrow's Joe Game" there.
+3. Open Ren'Py select Tomorrow's Joe Game